baseershah7/baseershah7/README.md

 ### BASEER HASSAN SHAH

-I'm a competitive Data Scientist with a proven track record in global AI competitions, specializing in extracting deep insights from complex data and designing robust machine learning pipelines that deliver scalable, impactful solutions in real-world applications.
+I love solving complex problems and designing peak AI systems.
 I refuse to settle for good enough even though i know perfect solutions dont exist in data science but that allows me to experiment with a variety of techniques and guarantees my growth as a data scientist.

 Passionate about satellite imagery with a focus on climate change and healthcare applications.